judekigsepc/POS-system-backend/README.md

 If your  a frontend dev no need for this just skip to [Functions js read me file](functions-readme.MD)

 This is an ongoing project for a **Point of Sale (POS) system** built to facilitate seamless transaction management, inventory tracking, and customer interaction in businesses.
 The system is under development, and many features are still being refined.
+The documentation will be better once the project is done

 ---